 Across the river from a monument commemorating white settlers in the 1838 Battle over Blood River, a counter installation commemorating Zulu warriors was built.
-A bridge between the two sites on either banks of the river is intended to symbolise reconciliation.
+A bridge between the two sites on either river bank symbolises reconciliation.

 Republic of Korea: Statue of Peace in Seoul

-The Statue of Peace was erected by non-governmental organizations outside the Japanese embassy in Seoul, South Korea in 2011 to memorialise women who were forced into sexual enslavement by the Imperial Japanese army prior to and during World War II.
+The Statue of Peace was erected by non-governmental organisations outside the Japanese embassy in Seoul, South Korea, in 2011 to memorialise women forced into sexual enslavement by the Imperial Japanese army before and during World War II.
 Inspired by this case, similar statues have appeared in San Francisco and Berlin, to name a few.

-Removing a disputed object from public view, temporarily or permanently, may act as a remedy to de-escalate potential for conflict.
+Removing a disputed object from public view, temporarily or permanently, may act as a remedy to de-escalate the potential for conflict.
 Temporary removal will allow time for reflection on and in-depth consideration of an object’s historical importance and appropriate text steps.
-For example, rather than permanently removing an object Relocation to a less prominent location, museum or statue park may be considered.
+For example, Relocation to a less prominent location, museum or statue park may be considered rather than permanently removing an object.
 Relocation may aid the resignification of an object and narrative.
-Permanent removal may be necessitated by problematic iconography and the reappraisal of historic figures or events within the contemporary memory landscape in light of evolving social values.
+In light of evolving social values, permanent removal may be necessitated by problematic iconography and the reappraisal of historical figures or events within the contemporary memory landscape.
 Objects that are permanently removed may be kept in storage.
-Erasure of a historical object, for example via the destruction of an object or inscriptions, is considered a last resort when no other option is feasible.
+Erasure of a historical object, for example, via the destruction of an object or inscriptions, is considered a last resort when no other option is feasible.
 This remedy is often employed during times of dramatic social or political change.